The Betrayal by Technology

 1992, © ReRun Productions

-[Electricity in the room is suddenly out]
+[The electricity in the room is suddenly down]

-THE BETRAYAL BY TECHNOLOGY
+[Title image] THE BETRAYAL BY TECHNOLOGY

 Ellul: One of my best friends is a very competent… was a very competent surgeon.
 During a discussion in which he participated, about the problems of technology and progress, someone said to him: "You, as a surgeon, surely know everything about the progress in surgery?"